Toyking10/RemoveJapaneseTextFromVideo/README.md

 - This detects and masks *any* text it finds.
 It does not “know” what is subtitle text vs other on-screen text.
 - OCR accuracy varies by resolution, compression artifacts, and font style.
 - GPU mode depends on your PyTorch/CUDA environment and may not work out-of-the-box.

----

-## License
-Add a license file if you plan to distribute this publicly (MIT is common for small tools).